by Nebula Haze

 When manifolded cannabis plants are allowed to get tall, they create very long thick colas

-Unlike with Nugbuckets' original method, we keep all the big bud sites ("colas") that reach the top of the plant.
+Unlike with Nugbuckets’ original method, we keep all the big bud sites (“colas”) that reach the top of the plant.
 This results in bigger overall yields than just keeping the original 8 colas recommended by Nugbuckets.
 Another difference is that you do one less cut, which saved recovery time without lowering yields in our experiments.

 The Nebula manifold method also saves you 1-2 weeks of training in the vegetative stage compared to the original technique, so you get to harvest sooner!